-To allow identification of a preferred route, an appraisal of the identified route options was undertaken.
-The purpose of the appraisal is to identify the relative potential of each route option to accommodate an overhead line, including a focus on potential landscape and visual impacts of the options as directed by Holford Rules 3 to 7.
-Each route option was subjected to an environmental and technical appraisal, where the goal was to identify a preferred route.
+To enable the identification of a preferred route, an appraisal of the identified route options was undertaken.
+The purpose of the appraisal was to identify the relative potential of each route option to accommodate an overhead line.
+This included a focus on the potential landscape and visual impacts of the options, as directed by Holford Rules 3 to 7.
+Each route option was subjected to an environmental and technical appraisal with the goal of identifying a preferred route.
 Owing to the nature of the site and its constraints, several route segments were identified that could be combined in various ways to form several route options for appraisal.